igordejanovic/igordejanovic.github.io/content/about.md

 {{< figure src="/ox-hugo/igord.jpg" >}}

-I work as a professor of Computer Science and Software Engineering at the Faculty of technical sciences, University of Novi Sad.
+I work as a professor of Computer Science and Software Engineering at the Faculty of Technical Sciences, University of Novi Sad.

-When I was a kid I got struck by a passion for programming and computers in general.
+When I was a kid, I was struck by a passion for programming and computers in general.
 That passion never left me.

-Nowadays I am particularly interested in Domain-Specific Languages and Model-Driven Engineering.
+Nowadays, I am particularly interested in Domain-Specific Languages and Model-Driven Engineering.
 I strongly believe that the future of programming is in languages fit for the purpose, with both abstract and concrete syntaxes fully aligned with the domain.
-I always strive for simplicity - simple tools, simple processes.
+I always strive for simplicity — simple tools, simple processes.

-I am user, supporter, and developer of Free/Libre Open-Source Software.
+I am a user, supporter, and developer of Free/Libre Open-Source Software.
 Some of my FLOSS projects are described [here]({{< relref "projects" >}}).
-Check it out at [github](https://github.com/igordejanovic).
+Check them out on [GitHub](https://github.com/igordejanovic).

-Some of my research is listed at [my university page](http://informatika.ftn.uns.ac.rs/IgorDejanovic/).
+Some of my research is listed on [my university page](http://informatika.ftn.uns.ac.rs/IgorDejanovic/).

-To contact me follow social links/icons on the left.
+To contact me, follow the social links/icons on the left.

 ## OpenPGP info {#openpgp-info}